ShygirlJiang/PROG2004-A2-GJiang/README.md

 I have read and understood SCU's Academic Integrity policies and referencing guidelines.
 I am aware of the consequences of academic misconduct and confirm that this submission is my own original work, referenced appropriately, and has not been previously submitted.
 I authorise its reproduction for authentication purposes and understand the implications of a false declaration.
 I have adhered to guidelines regarding Generative AI.

 Generative AI Use Declaration
-I acknowledge that I have not knowingly used GenAI to complete this assessment.
+I acknowledge that I have not used GenAI to complete this assessment.